fibo/fibo.github.io/_posts/2021-06-02-aws-cloudshell-to-ec2.md

 ---
-title: How to connect via SSH from AWS CloudShell to EC2 installce
+title: How to connect via SSH from AWS CloudShell to EC2 instance
 tags:
   - AWS
 description: >